Research

 Translational impact in the real world

 sicklecd750-600x400Genome editing holds great promise to uncover the root causes of human diseases and even to reverse mutations that cause inherited genetic disorders.
-We collaborate with clinicians and industry groups to translate genome editing approaches towards real world applications.
-We have recently determined how certain cancer cells resist cutting-edge targeted oncology therapies and are developing strategies to bring them back under control.
-We also use genome editing to explore the mechanisms by which genomic variation causes or modifies disease, for example by introducing disease-associated noncoding SNPs into human cells.
-Finally, we develop reagents aimed at curing genetic disorders via precision sequence replacement, for example by correcting the sickle cell disease mutation in human hematopoietic stem cells.
+Our lab collaborates with clinicians and industry groups to translate genome editing approaches towards real world applications.
+We use genome editing to explore the mechanisms by which genomic variation causes or modifies disease, for example by introducing disease-associated mutations into human cells and measuring exact phenotypic outcomes.
+And we develop reagents aimed at curing genetic disorders via precision sequence replacement, for example reversing sickle cell disease or Fanconi Anemia mutations in human hematopoietic stem cells.

 Partnering with GEML at ETH Zurich, the Corn Lab is engaged in international EU-Horizon and EIC-Pathfinder projects.
 This collaborative effort involves close cooperation with European partners to select, design, and refine safe and efficient next-generation genome editing technologies for the development of Gene and Cell Therapy Products.
 For additional information on these projects, please visit: EDITSCD, geneTIGA, and T-Fitness.